MRSA

 Can MRSA harm friends and family visiting patients in hospital?

 MRSA does not usually affect healthy people.
 It does not usually harm elderly people, pregnant women, children, and babies.
-But it can affect people who have serious health problems and people who have chronic skin conditions or open wounds.
+In rare circumstance it can affect people who have serious health problems and people who have chronic skin conditions or open wounds.
 Visitors can reduce the risk of spreading MRSA to other people by:

-• Taking advice from clinical staff if someone who has a long-term health problem wants to visit a patient who has MRSA or if a patient who has MRSA wants to visit another patient in the hospital.
+- Taking advice from clinical staff if someone who has a long-term health problem wants to visit a patient who has had an MRSA positive screen or if a patient who has had an MRSA positive screen wants to visit another patient in the hospital.

 Can I still go home?